Skip to content

 If you have difficulty learning German, many Master’s degree courses are taught in English.
 This offer makes it easier for international students to enroll in these programs without taking additional language courses.

-Tip: Use Expatrio Study Finder to find your master’s program in Germany.
+Tip: Use Expatrio's Study Program Database to find your master’s program in Germany.
 All of the programs listed are English-taught programs.
 So, you’ll never have to second-guess whether the program is in German or English.

 If you are still unsure where to find a master’s degree that fits your qualifications, interests, and budget, you can also check out the German Academic Exchange Service (DAAD) website.
 This organization offers a wide range of scholarships and funding opportunities for international students.